magurh/repo2prompt/README.md

 Turn a Github Repo's contents into a big prompt for long-context models like Claude 3 Opus.

+This repository is forked from andrewgcodes repo2prompt, and includes various improvements:

+* Cleaner structure, formatting, and simple script running.
+* Uses GitHub `tree` API for recursive directory retrieval.
+* Uses caching system for previously fetched data.
+* Allows calls to specific subfolders of a repository.
+* Includes a script for checking remaining API calls before hitting the rate limit.

 ## Setup

 The repository uses `uv` for dependency management.